LSEG-API-Samples/Example.EikonAPI.MessengerChatBot.Python.SymbologyChatBot/Development_Detail.md

 ## <a id="dapi-integration"></a>Eikon Data API integration

 The *chatbot_demo_symbology.py* application file utilizes  ```DAPISessionManagement``` class of *dapi_session.py* Python module file to manage all Eikon Data API operations.
 The DAPISessionManagement class receives the Eikon Data API App Key from the application, then it imports the library and set the App Key of the application.
-The application is now ready to send data retrieval requests.
+The application is now ready to send data retrieval requests to Refinitiv.

 ```
 # dapi_session.py file